Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 - Need to update Red within each virtual environment separately.
 - Can update Red without needing to update all instances.
-- Only need to shut down the instance being updated.
+- Only need to shut down the instance(s) being updated.

 .. important::

-    Regardless of which option you choose, do not update the virtual environment while any instance is running.
+    Regardless of which option you choose, do not update the virtual environment while any instances within that environment are running.
 This is especially true for Windows as files are locked by the system while in use.